 We aim to provide a high quality, safe, stimulating and consistent environment for all of our children and parents.
-Our Complaints policy is available on the school website and is available to all parents.
+Our Complaints policy is displayed in the Reception area and is available to all parents.

 Complaints

 Complaints may be directed to the Head of Early Years and/or the Headmaster.